When you plan to buy a home, one of the first things to know is how much cash you need to get started.

 In 2015, the Consumer Financial Protection Bureau released a toolkit to guide consumers through the process of shopping for a mortgage and buying a home.
 The Home Loan Toolkit is a helpful tool to help you plan your purchase.

-UPDATE: Effective 2020, there is a new, no-cost online home buyer workshop.
-This new tutorial is a comprehensive homeownership education course.
+Here’s a no-cost online home buyer workshop.
+This tutorial is a comprehensive homeownership education course.
 CreditSmart® Homebuyer U offers six modules to promote education, homebuyer preparedness, and financial management.

 Your lender can give you a closing costs estimate, based on the loan program you choose.
 Feel free to send me any questions.
 Good luck!